-

 What materials are used to teach someone how to read?

 Potential students are first given an assessment by the literacy staff to determine a starting point.
-Instead of assigning a grade level equivalency, students are given material based on what they need to know to be better readers.
-Student goals are included so that the tutoring is student centered.
-It's important that the student (and tutor) become library users.
+Instead of assigning a grade level equivalency, learners are given material based on what they need to know to improve their skills.
+Learner goals are included so that the tutoring is learner centered.
+It's important that the learner (and tutor) become library users.
 It is encouraged that each get library cards on their first meeting and begin using them as soon as they're able.

 -